jsakamoto/Toolbelt.Blazor.TimeZoneKit/README.md

 ## Supported Blazor versions

-"Blazor WebAssembly App (client-side) Time Zone Kit" ver.5.x supports  Blazor WebAssembly App versions **from ver.3.0 Preview 4 to ver.3.1 Preview 2.**
+"Blazor WebAssembly App (client-side) Time Zone Kit" ver.6.x supports  Blazor WebAssembly App versions **3.2 Preview 1.**

 ## How to install and use it?